 - You need to know how fast or slow your camera reacts to best gauge the timing of the jump – that means knowing your camera well and doing some practice shots.
 Especially key if you have some random person taking the shot for you

 And let’s go jumping!
-Hit me up with your best jumpshots in the comments, or tell me which one is your favourite and what tips you might have.
+Hit me up with your best jumpshots in the comments, or tell me which pose is your favourite and what tips you might have for others who want to give it a go.